 Yachats is also a good choice for an overnight stop as several of the sights here are dependant on tides.
 However, many of the Yachats accommodation options are more basic than those in Newport.

 This is my favourite section of our Oregon coast road trip.
 At 245 metres (800 ft) above sea level, Cape Perpetua Headland is the Oregon coast’s highest viewpoint that can be accessed via car.
-Had the day been clear, we could have seen up to 60 km (37 miles) out to sea.
-The USDA Forest Services offers a downloadable trail guide of the area.
+On a clear day, one can see up to 60 km (37 miles) out to sea.
+The USDA Forest Services offers a free downloadable trail guide of the area.

 Here, we found Devil’s Churn, Spouting Horn in Cook’s Chasm, and Thor’s Well.
-In fact, this was the first place that the less than ideal weather worked in our favour.
-The wild weather brought crashing waves, creating dramatic seaspray explosions.
+This was the first place that the less than ideal wind and rain worked in our favour as the wild weather brought crashing waves, creating dramatic seaspray explosions.

 As waves travel through this narrow inlet at Devils Churn, they can throw spray several hundred feet in the air.
 In addition, as an incoming wave collides with the retreating previous wave, the seawater appears to churn.